dask/distributed/docs/source/tls.rst

 ---------------

-Dask always verifies the certificate presented by a remote endpoint against the configure CA certificate(s).
+Dask always verifies the certificate presented by a remote endpoint against the configured CA certificate(s).
 Certificates are verified for both "client" and "server" endpoints (in the TCP sense), ensuring the endpoints are mutually authenticated.
 The hostname or IP address for which a certificate has been issued is not checked; this should not be an issue if you are using your own internal Certificate Authority.